sara-sabr/ITStrategy/_pages/en/capabilities.md

 Our process includes:

 - Invitation to take a survey
-- Choose a section to be assessed
+- Choose a topic to self-assess
 - Take a survey on selected section
 - Receive score (Beginner, Intermediate, Advanced)
 - Read recommendation on how to improve